jmeistrich/rnl-conf-2025/slides/slides.md

 <div class="mt-4 flex justify-center gap-x-4" >🔗 <a>https://github.com/ospfranco/sol</a></div>

 <!--
-And Sol, this great open source customizable mac launcher app -->
+And Sol, this great open source customizable mac launcher app is also pretty cool.
+-->

 ---